 The tight and completely non-breathable film is visible as a bead of water, which is generally considered a good thing when the wood does not absorb any rain.
 However, wood oil is better for wood, as a result of which no water beading occurs.
 The water that accumulates in droplets takes longer to dry and exposes the wood surface to harder wear.
 In addition, water droplets cause a magnifying glass effect on the surface of the wood and amplify the effect of sun rays on the wood.

-WOODCARE.GUIDE Wood Oil contains natural oils as well as modified alkyds.
+WOODCARE.GUIDE Wood Oil Original contains natural oils as well as modified alkyds.
 Alkyd particles are very small relative to natural oils such as linseed oil.
-The combination of micronized alkyd particles and natural oils enables a more even finish and the unique absorption of WOODCARE.GUIDE Wood Oil into the smallest causes of wood, without forming a non-breathable film.
+The combination of micronized alkyd particles and natural oils enables a more even finish and the unique absorption of WOODCARE.GUIDE Wood Oil Original into the smallest causes of wood, without forming a non-breathable film.
+Due to high dry solids content, WOODCARE.GUIDE Wood Oil Original has good weather and wear resistance.